 Financial Terms

-• Pet deposit.
+- Pet deposit.
 A one-time refundable deposit held specifically against pet-related damage.
-Nevada has no statutory cap on security deposits (including pet deposits), but market standard is typically $250–$500 per pet.
+Nevada caps total security deposits at three months’ rent under NRS 118A.242, and pet deposits count toward that limit; market standard for a pet deposit is typically $250–$500 per pet.
 This is refundable if no pet damage occurs.

 For the full legal framework on deposits and deductions, see our Complete 2026 Guide to Nevada Landlord-Tenant Laws.